scrive/scrive-apidocs/source/index.html.md

 # Overview

-The Scrive Document API uses HTTPS methods and RESTful endpoints to create, edit, and manage the lifecycle of documents in the Scrive eSign system.
+The Scrive Document API uses HTTPS methods and RESTful endpoints to create, edit, and manage the life-cycle of documents in the Scrive eSign system.
 Authorisation uses OAuth 1.0 and personal tokens.
 JSON is the data interchange format, but we also use query parameters.